SarthakYadav/mwmae-jax-official/README.md

 ## Environment
 * Required: cuda 11.x, cudnn 8.2 or newer.
 * create a new conda environment with python 3.9
 * Setting up `jax==0.4.18`.
-We used jax because we wanted a framework that worked seemlessly across GPUs and TPUs, and since most of the experiments were done on a TPU.
+We used jax because we wanted a framework that worked seemlessly across GPUs and TPUs, and since majority of the pre-training experiments were done on a TPU.
 * You need `torch` to run downstream experiments (hear-eval-kit is based on torch)

 Follow these steps
 ```shell